Types of Negligence

 Gross Negligence

-Gross negligence occurs when a person intended to cause harm or otherwise showed a lack of concern or regard for the safety of others.
+Gross negligence in Illinois occurs when a person intended to cause harm or otherwise showed a lack of concern or regard for the safety of others.
 This differs from general negligence in that, with general negligence, the person did not mean for their actions to cause harm.
 With gross negligence, the person either intentionally injured another person or did not seem to care that their actions would likely injure someone.

 Vicarious Negligence